Adapting the Digital Workplace to the hybrid workplace

 - Collaboration – Microsoft Teams provides a private space dedicated to the newcomer where they can interact with their manager, buddy, and HR Manager (30-day plan, personal documents, business onboarding resources).

-The IT department is also a key pawn on the chessboard as they are involved in digital workplace governance, management, and rules.
+The IT department is also a key pawn on the chessboard as they are involved in digital workplace management, and setting rules.
 Digitalizing processes is about creating workspaces, accessing, and sharing information as well as collaborating with internal and external contributors.
 The process needs to be secure and to obey certain rules.

 The reality is that users are confronted with strict business rules that prevent them from having the flexibility they need to carry out daily tasks.
 This can in turn impede organizations from achieving their goal of providing a flexible workplace culture adapted to the hybrid workplace.